EmmanuelMmanda/laravel-obfs/README.md

 ```bash
 composer require mmanda/laravel-obfs
 ```
-If you get requirements compatabilities with your existing package just use .
+If you get dependency conflicts with your existing packages, use:

 ```bash
 composer require mmanda/laravel-obfs -W